For more information on any of these topics please refer to the RSO Handbook.

 Maintaining Club Recognition

 In order for clubs to remain in good standing at Oregon Tech, they must re-register annually and meet the ongoing requirements of recognized clubs.
-For the full list of requirements, see the OCC Handbook.
+For the full list of requirements, see the RSO Handbook.

 Special Consideration Funding

 Special consideration funding is available for clubs that are just starting out, clubs that didn't receive a budget for the current year, and clubs that have or expect to incur unanticipated costs.
 To apply for special consideration funds, clubs must be officially recognized and in good standing.
 They must complete a Special Consideration Funding Form and submit it to the ASOIT Finance Officer.
 Requests must be made at least two weeks prior to the event or purchase in order to allow time for processing, and no money will be reimbursed after an event has occurred or purchase has been made.